 Learning is the sixth and final component of the AI Operating System.
-It is what turns a static deployment into a compounding asset.
-And it is the component that separates organisations stuck at Level 01 from those that progress to Level 02 and beyond.
+It is what converts a static deployment into a compounding asset instead of a decaying one.
+For any workflow that touches a regulated decision, it has also stopped being optional.
+And it is the component that separates the organisations stuck at Level 01 — one impressive pilot, going nowhere — from those that reach Level 02 and beyond.

 Why learning is the compound interest of AI

-In finance, compound interest is powerful because each period's returns are reinvested, producing returns on returns.
-The learning component creates the same dynamic for AI workflows.
+Compound interest is powerful because each period's returns are reinvested, producing returns on returns.
+The learning component creates the same dynamic for an AI workflow.
+Without it, the same dynamic runs in reverse: drift compounds into widening error, and a system that looked like an asset at launch becomes a liability nobody noticed accruing.

 Two types of learning

-Not all learning is the same.
+Not all learning is the same, and the most expensive mistake is to assume there is only one kind.
 The learning component distinguishes between model learning and organisational learning.
 Both matter.
-They operate on different timescales and produce different outcomes.
+They run on different timescales and produce different returns — and most teams invest exclusively in the first, where the engineers are, and ignore the second, where the money is.

 Model learning